BlueSquid1/P2PNET/README.md

 # P2PNET
-This is a portable peer to peer library with emphasis on being simple to use.
+P2PNET is a low level portable peer to peer library with emphasis on being simple to use and high performance ideal for soft real time systems.
+With this library you can send and recieve messages, files and objects between peers on a local network.
+WCF

+-UDP and TCP
+-Symetric
+-pure network

+Unlike other Peer-to-Peer libraries WCF

 ##Supported Plateforms:
 * Windows 8.1